nus-cs2103-AY2223S2/tp/docs/team/nappysprout.md

 ##### Summary of Contributions
 * **Code contributed**: [RepoSense](https://nus-cs2103-ay2223s2.github.io/tp-dashboard/?search=nappysprout&breakdown=true&sort=groupTitle%20dsc&sortWithin=title&since=2023-02-17&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other)

+These following new features were simple but very tedious to implement as simply adding new attribute required adding new files all over the code, Logic, parser, model and storage were all touched.
+I had to update the test cases as well to ensure the new test cases include the newly added attributes.
+Despite the tediousness, it was an important role as my peers were about to build upon the foundations I made to build greater implementations like, filtering based on module or courses.
 * **New Feature**: Module
     * What it does: Provide Module field for Person in Codoc
     * Justification: Codoc is an address book for Students and Module is an important aspect of student